hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 ### Generate queries and mutations

-The `generate` command parses code in the `functions` folder, finds functions and types that are allowed to expose and generates following files:
+The `generate` command parses code in the `functions` folder, finds functions and types that are allowed to be exposed and generates the following files:

 - `schema.generated.json`: the generated connector schema in JSON format.
 - `connector.generated.go`: implement `GetSchema`, `Query` and `Mutation` methods with exposed functions.